Atilla5590/MyBots/README.md

 # These are my bots i used with Reddit
 This are the reddit bots i made
 - TACT-bot - For the r/theunitedwords (not shared)
+  - Aditional description: An anti corruption bot that uses gemini AI integration which was made for r/theunitedwords (this code is not shared)
 - Automodsucks - For the r/downvoteautomod
   - Legacy Bot - this is an original version of the bot.
   - Age limited Bot - this is an version of the bot that has an commenting limit depending on when ago was automoderator replied.